sylvaing/shelly-pool-pump/README.md

 ## TODO
-* When Schelly addon temperature will be avaible use this to not user sensor of external hardware
+* When Shelly addon temperature will be avaible use this to not user sensor of external hardware and make shelly really autonomous if issue on HA or network
 * I wouldlike use Home assitant PI to request directly HA by API, in order to not configure AUtomation to publish some infortaions, but the lenght of the token is too loong for shelly script.
 Perhaps in the futur..
 * improve the doc to connect shelly with your hardware.